stackitcloud/stackit-cli/docs/stackit_beta_network-area_network-ranges_describe.md

 ### Examples

 ```
-  Show details of a network range with id "xxx" in a STACKIT Network Area with ID "yyy" in organization with ID "zzz"
+  Show details of a network range with ID "xxx" in a STACKIT Network Area with ID "yyy" in organization with ID "zzz"
   $ stackit beta network-area network-ranges describe xxx --network-area-id yyy --organization-id zzz
 ```